widgetbook/widgetbook-hosting/README.md

 # Setup

-Before the web version of your Widgetbook can be upload to the collaboration platform you need to build the web app first.
-You know best how to build you app but your build action might look like this:
+Before the web version of your Widgetbook can be uploaded to the collaboration platform, you need to build the web app first.
+You know best how to build your app but your build action might look like this:

 ```yaml
 name: Build